SkygearIO/features/features/5-basic-sso/api.md

 ## Implementation

-The plugin internally has a "Map<ProviderID, (info -> URL)>" map, something like this.
-It will be used to generate urls when user auth.
+The plugin internally has a `"Map<ProviderID, (info -> URL)>"` map, something like this.
+It will be used to generate URLs when user auth.

 ```
 {